What do you need to join BSV Belsen?

 a. the executive board / b. the extended board / c. the general meeting (annual general meeting) / d. the auditors

-2. The formation of technical committees to carry out specific tasks is permissible.
+2. The formation of expert committees to carry out specific tasks is permissible.

 §14 The Executive Board

-3. The Executive Board is elected by the Annual General Meeting for a term of three years.
+3. The executive board is elected by the annual general meeting for a term of three years.
 Re-election is permitted.
-However, after the expiration of their term, Board members remain in office until a new election or re-election.
+However, board members remain in office after the expiration of their term until a new election or re-election takes place.

-4. The 1st Chairman represents the association in and out of court, together with another member of the Executive Board, in accordance with Section 26 of the German Civil Code (BGB).
-In the event of his or her absence, the 1st Chairman will be represented by the 2nd Chairman.
+4. The Chairman represents the association in and out of court jointly with another member of the Executive Board in accordance with Section 26 of the German Civil Code (BGB).
+In the event of the Chairman's absence, the Vice-Chairman will represent him.

 §15 The extended board